 Howmet is a global company operating in 20 countries.
-Based upon the country where the point of shipment occurred, North America and Europe generated 71% and 22%, respectively, of Howmet's sales in 2022.
+Based upon the country where the point of shipment occurred, North America and Europe generated 70% and 23%, respectively, of Howmet's sales in 2023.
 In addition, Howmet has operating activities in numerous countries and regions outside of North America and Europe, including China and Japan.
 Governmental policies, laws and regulations, and other economic factors, including inflation and fluctuations in foreign currency exchange rates and interest rates, affect the results of operations in countries with such activities.

-Management Review of 2022 and Outlook
+Management Review of 2023 and Outlook

-The Company derived approximately 46% of its revenue from products sold to the commercial aerospace market for the year ended December 31, 2022 which is substantially less than the pre-pandemic 2019 annual rate of approximately 60%.
-Due to the global COVID-19 pandemic and its impact on the commercial aerospace industry to date, there has been a decrease in domestic and international air travel, which in turn has adversely affected demand for narrow-body and wide-body aircraft.
-Although domestic air travel now approximates pre-pandemic levels, China domestic air travel is still below pre-pandemic 2019 levels on an average monthly basis in 2022.
-International travel also continues to be lower than pre-pandemic 2019 levels.
-We expect commercial aerospace growth to continue, with narrow-body demand returning faster than wide-body demand.
-The commercial wide-body aircraft market is taking longer to recover, which is creating a shift in our product mix compared to pre-pandemic conditions.
-In addition to the impact from the pandemic, the timing and level of future aircraft builds by OEMs are subject to changes and uncertainties, such as declines in Boeing 787 production rates due to delays in its recertification, which may cause our future results to differ from prior periods due to changes in product mix in certain segments.
+The Company derived approximately 49% of its revenue from products sold to the commercial aerospace market for the year ended December 31, 2023 which is substantially less than the pre-pandemic 2019 annual rate of approximately 60%.
+Aircraft production in the commercial aerospace industry continues to recover based on increases in demand for narrow body and wide body aircraft.
+We expect commercial aerospace wide body demand to grow faster than narrow body demand on a production percentage basis.
+The timing and level of future aircraft builds by OEMs are subject to changes and uncertainties, which may cause our future results to differ from prior periods due to changes in product mix in certain segments.

-In 2022, Sales increased 14% over 2021 primarily as a result of higher sales in the commercial aerospace market, an increase in material cost pass through of \$225, and favorable product pricing of \$67, partially offset by lower sales in the defense aerospace market.
-Price increases are in excess of material and inflationary cost pass through to our customers.
+In 2023, Sales increased 17% over 2022 primarily as a result of higher sales from the commercial aerospace, defense aerospace, commercial transportation, and industrial and other markets, favorable product pricing of \$105, and an increase in inflationary cost pass through of approximately \$90.
+Product price increases are in excess of material and inflationary cost pass through to our customers.

-Income from continuing operations before income taxes increased 87% from 2021.
-Total Segment Adjusted EBITDA(1) increased 13% from 2021 due to favorable sales in the commercial aerospace market, cost reductions, and favorable product pricing, partially offset by Boeing 787 production declines and lower sales in the defense aerospace market and inflationary costs.
+Income before income taxes increased 61% from 2022.
+Total Segment Adjusted EBITDA(1) increased 17% from 2022 primarily due to favorable sales in the commercial aerospace, defense aerospace, commercial transportation, and industrial and other markets as well as favorable product pricing.

 Management continued its focus on liquidity and cash flows as well as improving its operating performance through profitable revenue, efficient operations, and margin enhancement.
 Management has also continued its intensified focus on capital efficiency.
-Management's focus and the related results enabled Howmet to end 2022 with a solid financial position.
+Management's focus and the related results enabled Howmet to end 2023 with a solid financial position.

-The following financial information reflects certain key highlights of Howmet's 2022 results:
+The following financial information reflects certain key highlights of Howmet's 2023 results: